Ferme Maricole Purmer

 History

-La Ferme Maricole Purmer was founded in 1994 on Grosse Boule, one of the seven paradises of the Seven Islands Archipelago.
-It belongs to a commercial fisherman, Serge Gagnon, who wished to raise mussels there.
+Ferme Maricole Purmer was founded in 1994 on Grosse Boule, one of the seven jewels of the Sept‑Îles Archipelago.
+Originally established by commercial fisherman Serge Gagnon, the site was created with the goal of cultivating mussels in the pristine waters surrounding the island.

 Location